 Bias to action: a quality in people who get things done.
 Right now, working on what’s possible to do – instead of what isn’t – is helping future cruisers make progress on realizing their dream.
-They’re even buying boats,– despite being unable to travel to kick the fenders or sea trial.
+They’re even finding ways to buy a boat, despite being unable to travel to kick the fenders or sea trial.

-How does that work in the pandemic era?
+How does work to buy a boat in the pandemic era?

 To be clear: in normal circumstances, it’s a terrible idea to buy a boat sight unseen.
 But reduced options for travel, destination or home-country quarantine, and in some cases outright prohibitions on travel have forced adaptations to a new reality.
 For those who want to move forward, is it still reasonable to buy a boat when you can’t travel to see it?